 Over the past five years, we have been lucky enough to work with some of the finest clinical psychology and marriage and family therapy graduate students in the Chicagoland area as they complete their diagnostic and therapy practicum years.
 Some of them have even stayed on as therapists after graduation!

 There are two practicum tracks offered at the practice – a testing track and a therapy track.
-Students on the testing track typically spend a full day each week conducting testing for the Department of Health and Human Services, another full day conducting neuropsychological testing, and one full day (if desired) seeing clients for therapy.
+Students on the testing track typically spend a full day each week conducting neuropsychological testing and conducting intakes, feedbacks, scoring, and writing on another full day.
+If they so wish, they can also see a small caseload of therapy clients.
 Students on the therapy track generally spend two to three days per week seeing clients for therapy.

 Postdoctoral Training